Nintendo Switch Online prices by country

 Does Nintendo Switch Online pricing vary by country?

 Yes.
-Nintendo sets different local prices across official eShop markets, so the same membership can be cheaper or more
+Nintendo sets different local prices across billing markets, so the same membership can be cheaper or more

 expensive depending on the country.